ChanCheeKean/project/README.md

 # DASH WEB APP
 Included

-Web Application by Dash Plotly
+1. Web Application by Dash Plotly
+2. Deployment to Heroku
+3. Deployment to AWS with Load Balancing